The64thGamer/cheeseepedia/content/1zmj6xj0ia5uezfo/content.md

 ## Grey Box

 The Grey Box is a animatronic controller which contained parts from the Pianocorder with some modification from Creative Engineering.
-It as suggested uses {{< wiki-link "Pianocorder Data Format" >}} as a input to then control a Rock Afire Explosion.
+It as suggested uses [Pianocorder Data Format] as a input to then control a Rock Afire Explosion.

 ### I/O